 Read the original story in Chinese at Sing Tao Daily

-Translated and condensed by Rong Xiaoqing
+Translated by Rong Xiaoqing

 One of the groups hit hard in the coronavirus pandemic are Chinese immigrants from Fujian province, many of whom worked in takeout restaurants and other small businesses across the country but now face lost jobs, as well the lodging provided by their employers.